When Mental Health Is An Emergency: How to Respond Effectively

 How can I recognize when mental health is an emergency?

-Critical changes in behavior, mood, or thought processes indicating immediate risks such as suicidal ideation, severe anxiety, or uncontrolled aggression signify a mental health emergency.
+Critical changes in behavior, mood, or thought processes indicate an emergency.
+Look for suicidal ideation, severe anxiety, or uncontrolled aggression.
+These signs signify the need for immediate intervention.

 What should I do if I or someone I know is experiencing a mental health crisis?

 Assess the situation for immediate danger.
-If present, contact emergency services immediately.
+If danger is present, contact emergency services immediately.
 Otherwise, consult a mental health professional promptly for guidance and support.

-Are there specific signs or symptoms that indicate a mental health emergency?
+Are there specific signs that indicate a mental health emergency?

 Where can I seek help for mental health emergencies outside regular office hours?

-Contact crisis hotlines, emergency rooms, local mental health clinics, or the 988 Suicide & Crisis Lifeline, available 24/7 to provide immediate support and resources.
+Contact crisis hotlines, emergency rooms, local mental health clinics, or the 988 Suicide & Crisis Lifeline.
+The 988 line is available 24/7 to provide immediate support and resources.